gammu/gammu/docs/manual/gammu/index.rst

 .. option:: getfilefolder fileID, fileID, ...

-    Retrieve files or all files from folder with given IDs from a phone filesytem.
+    Retrieve files or all files from folder with given IDs from a phone filesystem.

 .. option:: getfiles fileID, fileID, ...

-    Retrieve files with given IDs from a phone filesytem.
+    Retrieve files with given IDs from a phone filesystem.

 .. option:: getfilesystem [-flatall|-flat]